CraftAcademyLabs/coach-guides/weeks/week_1.md

 ### Learning objectives
 So the first week is all about giving the students their first time experience in writing software.
 * Learn about
+  - Speed-overview of prep course to repeat key concepts
   - classes and attributes
   - writing tests using RSpec
   - using `double`, `class_double` and `instance_double`